 Our current Country Music Countdown and an American Country Music program is featured once per week, hosted by Ray McCoy and Emma Bailey.

 The station invests in regular marketing, digital production studio and broadcast engineering upgrades.
-The station broadcasts from studios in the heart of Tamworth and transmits from its own building and tower from Bald Hill 956 metres’ 10 kilometres east of Tamworth with 3,000 watts ERP and reaches Tamworth City, Tamworth Regional suburbs, Gunnedah, Manilla, and various towns in New England and the Northwest of New South Wales.
-A high powered repeater transmitter services Quirindi and the Liverpool Plains on 96.3FM.
+The station broadcasts from studios in the heart of Tamworth and transmits from its own building and tower from Bald Hill and reaches Tamworth City, Tamworth Regional suburbs and various towns in New England and the Northwest of New South Wales.
+A repeater transmitter services Quirindi in the Liverpool Plains on 96.3FM.